 Taking some drugs can affect the folate level in your body or make the folate harder to absorb.
 These types of drugs include:

-- Sulfasalazine (a drug used to treat rheumatoid arthritis)
+- Sulfasalazine (a medicine used to treat joint discomfort)

 5. Pregnant women